-The recent spread of marijuana legalization in the U.S. has created a boom for the edible marijuana business and dispensaries all over the country are selling wildly creative new edible choices.
+The spread of cannabis legalization in the U.S. has created a boom for the edible marijuana business and dispensaries all over the country are selling wildly creative new edible choices.
 While the process of making cannabis infused edibles may seem daunting to beginners, it’s really not that difficult.
 This list will help you avoid some of the most common cooking mistakes and put you well on the road to making great tasting potent cannabis edibles!

 1. Decarboxylate the cannabis first

 While too much heat will kill your THC, some heat is necessary.
 Most people do not realize the raw cannabis plant contains no THC at all.
 It does contain THC-A (or THC-acid).
 It takes the process of adding heat or decarboxylation to make the chemical reaction that converts THC-A to THC.
 If you are infusing butter or oil, decarboxylation is taken care of in the process of infusion.
 If you are cooking with kief you will need to decarboxylate first.
 I recommend this step when cooking with hash too, as it can help maximize THC potency.
 Simply put your concentrates in an ovenproof dish and heat for about 20 minutes at 250 degrees F. Once decarboxylated the kief or hash is ready to cook with.

 2. Over grinding the plant material when making butter or oil